-To compete for scarce teachers, the Mastery Charter network is bumping up its starting salaries to $60K
+To compete for scarce teachers, Mastery is bumping up its starting salaries to $60K

 THE PHILADELPHIA INQUIRER